dcuddhy/localnotes/README.md

 ## Product Description

-Notes joins the front and back end in a super snappy fast note taking app, was inspired by Stickies.
+Notes joins the front and back end in a super snappy fast note taking app, inspired by Stickies.
 <br><br>

 ## Technical Notes